Frequently Asked Questions – Part 1

 We hear this very often, modern light sports aircraft like the Ikarus C-42s we use for flight training don’t fit the traditional perception of a microlight being a very basic aircraft.

-The definition of a microlight is an aircraft that has a maximum take-off weight of 450kg for a 2 seat aircraft and a stalling speed no higher than 35 knots (40 mph.)
-Prior to 1993 the maximum take-off weight for a microlight was 390kg and it was the change from this to 450kg that has allowed many modern and sophisticated light aircraft designed for recreational flying fit the microlight definition.
+The definition of a microlight is an aircraft that has a maximum take-off weight of 600kg for a 2 seat aircraft and a stalling speed no higher than 45 knots (50 mph.)
+Prior to 1993 the maximum take-off weight for a microlight was 390kg and it was the change from this to 450kg and then 600kg in 2021 that has allowed many modern and sophisticated light aircraft designed for recreational flying fit the microlight definition.
 In fact modern microlights are often better equipped and have better performance than the heavier American aircraft from the 70s and 80s that have traditionally been used for pilot training, technology has moved on since then.

 The more traditional looking microlights are still around offering back to basics grass roots flying, most are built to the same very high standards as more conventional looking aircraft.